corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/network/network-reqs.md

 - Segregated subzones only share the Identity Operator service.
 Each subzone therefore has its own independent network map and set of network parameters
 - Subzones allow more flexibility in setting network parameters as each zone is able to have its own settings
 - Subzones will be able to opt out of specific events* where:

-* The parameters are not used in their business network(s) e.g. for contract constraints or private notaries
+  - The parameters are not used in their business networks; for example, for contract constraints or private notaries
-* Opting-out does not compromise the subzone’s long term plan to join the public zone
+  - Opting-out does not compromise the subzone’s long term plan to join the public zone

-* It should be noted however, the more subzones diverge in parameter settings over time the harder it will be to merge back in to the public zone in future
+- It should be noted however, the more subzones diverge in parameter settings over time the harder it will be to merge back in to the public zone in future.
-* Segregated subzones capability is estimated to be available in Corda Network Q3 2018
+- Segregated subzones capability is estimated to be available in Corda Network Q3 2018
-* Production will follow after successful customer test in UAT
+- Production will follow after successful customer test in UAT

 The diagram below outlines the overview of SSZ.